 How to test home water quality

-On this page we will show you how to find out if your tap water is safe to drink.
+On this page, we will show you how to find out if your tap water is safe to drink.

-Tap water contaminants
+Test home water for contaminants

-The reason of why we started using bottled water was that we used to live in a country where the water quality was not the best.
+The reason why we started using bottled water was that we used to live in a country where the water quality was not the best.

 Additionally, we were aware that the water pipes that were used to bring water to the houses were very old.

 Even by using chloride, the situation was so bad that there was one time when an entire city had to advise the citizens to stop using tap water for drinking, and for weeks the citizens had to buy and use bottled water.

 Then, a few years ago, we moved to another country and, as we were used to, we kept buying bottled water for daily use.
 But, some months ago, we decided to challenge this decision and our motivations: